RyanLMcMillan/city-explorer-api/README.md

 Start time: 2 pm

-Finish time:
+Finish time: 9pm

-Actual time needed to complete:
+Actual time needed to complete: 7 + more to come